-Values provided by HDC (Mar 2007), as updated for and Units 5, 6 (2019).
+Values provided by HDC (Mar 2007), as updated for Unit 2 with new runner design (Apr 2019) and Units 4, 5, 6 with locked blades (Dec 2019).
 Flow (cfs) was calculated based on turbine efficiency, project head, and power output (MW).

 “Operating Limit” is the maximum safe operating point based on cavitation or generator limit (added Feb 2018).
+IHR Units 1-3 have a generator limit that restricts turbine output at higher heads.
+Values shaded in gray indicate the Operating Limit is below the 1% Upper Limit.

-Unit 3 is out of service for installation of a new runner design.
+Unit 2 was rebuilt with a new fixed-blade runner design to reduce impacts to fish (completed in May 2019).
+Unit 3 is out of service through 2020 for installation of a new adjustable-blade runner design.

-Units 5 and 6 have fixed blades and a restricted operating range until the blade seals are replaced.
+Units 4, 5 and 6 have locked runner blades and a restricted operating range until the blade seals are repaired or replaced.
 Operating range values are based on abbreviated index tests for Unit 5 (2017) and Unit 6 (2019).

 Turbine Unit Maintenance.